Kite: How to Delegate Voting Power Privately: Introduction

 \section{Introduction}

 Decentralized autonomous organizations (DAOs) consist of a loosely affiliated group of individuals who collectively oversee and manage a shared treasury.
 Anyone can submit a proposal, and the DAO members vote.
-If the proposal is accepted, it is executed by the smart contract that manages the DAO.
+If the proposal is accepted, it might be executed by the smart contract that manages the DAO.
 The proliferation of DAOs has generated renewed interest in new voting mechanisms for DAOs~\cite{hall}, and has underscored the importance of privacy in voting.
+For example, the Nouns DAO has been exploring ways to improve privacy in voting~\cite{Nounspri}.

-The ability to participate privately in an election, without revealing one's vote, is essential for a well-functioning democratic process.
+\ignore{ The ability to participate privately in an election, without revealing one's vote, is essential for a well-functioning democratic process.
 A recent example is illustrated in the voting procedure of the Nouns DAO~\cite{Nounds}.
 This DAO, like many other DAOs, is using a voting system where every voter's vote is visible for everyone to see.
 Participants noticed the \href{https://discourse.nouns.wtf/t/small-grants-zk-private-voting-for-nouns-dao/3405}{following behavior}: \begin{quote} ``Nouners many times aren't voting for what they believe is best.
 Instead, they feel trapped in quid pro quo voting, afraid that their vote could reflect poorly on their image, and/or affect the likelihood of getting their own proposals through.
-Conversely it occurs that Nouners vote in favor or against a proposal based on how the proposer voted for their past proposals.'' \end{quote} As a result, the Nouns DAO is \href{https://discourse.nouns.wtf/t/small-grants-zk-private-voting-for-nouns-dao/3405}{looking to transition} to an end-to-end verifiable voting system where everyone can vote in private.
+Conversely it occurs that Nouners vote in favor or against a proposal based on how the proposer voted for their past proposals.'' \end{quote} As a result, the Nouns DAO is \href{https://discourse.nouns.wtf/t/small-grants-zk-private-voting-for-nouns-dao/3405}{looking to transition} to an end-to-end verifiable voting system where everyone can vote in private. }